-Crispy and ultra cheesy, this easy breakfast quesadilla is loaded with your favorite breakfast ingredients like bacon, eggs, refried beans, and potatoes.
+Crispy and ultra cheesy, these easy breakfast quesadillas are loaded with your favorite breakfast ingredients like bacon, eggs, refried beans, and potatoes.
 Sliced and dipped into guacamole or salsa, they’re the perfect morning bite.

 - Potato: Russet potatoes are my favorite, but feel free to use whatever you have.